The Bankrate promise

 With a prime mortgage (a conventional loan), the down payment requirements can be relatively small, too — as low as 3 percent or 5 percent of the home’s price.

-The interest rates on subprime mortgages, on the other hand, can be much higher — more than 10 percent.
-Lenders often ask for a larger down payment, as well, such as 25 percent to 35 percent, to avoid loaning a large sum to a riskier borrower.
+The interest rates on subprime mortgages, on the other hand, can be much higher — often more than 10 percent.
+Lenders typically ask for a larger down payment, as well, such as 25 percent to 35 percent, to avoid loaning a large sum to a riskier borrower.

 |Credit score||Down payment||Interest rate|